On-Page SEO: The Ultimate Guide

 Write for Your Audience

-Search engines should be thoght of as tools that work for those inputting search queries.
+Search engines should be thought of as tools that work for those inputting search queries.
 They want to provide results to users that are the most helpful and the most relevant to the search query.
 Therefore, to rank well on SERPs, you should write content with your target audience in mind, rather than focusing on what you think search engines want.

 By creating high-quality, useful, or interesting content for the reader, you will by default be creating content that search engines deem suitable results for users.